The site where Wayne Couzens dumped the body of Sarah Everard

 After placing Everard in handcuffs and putting her into his rental vehicle, he drove for nearly two hours to Dover, where he transferred her to his own personal car.

 At that point, he traveled 10 miles north to an area called Sibertswold, where he raped and then strangled Everard to death with a belt.

 Following the murder, he drove 30 miles west before dumping his victim's body at this location on Fridd Lane, near Ashford.

-Two days later, on March 5th, Couzens returned to this site with a can of petrol.
-At that point, he placed Sarah's body inside a discarded refrigerator and set it alight.
+Two days later, Couzens returned to this site with a can of petrol, placed Everard's body inside a discarded refrigerator, and set it alight.

 On March 7th, he returned to Hoad's Wood yet again.
-This time, he put Everard's body in a heavy-duty builders' bag and then dumped it in a nearby pond.
+This time, he put Everard's remains in a heavy-duty builders' bag and then dumped them in a nearby pond.